Are you looking to become an inventory control manager?

 Here are the main responsibilities:

 - Monitor all inventory counts.
 Inventory managers are responsible for ensuring inventory counts are done correctly.
-This is true whether it's physical inventory counting, cycle counts, or data from perpetual inventory management software.
+This is true whether it's physical inventory counting, inventory cycle count, or data from perpetual inventory management software.

 - Perform inventory audits.
 Inventory numbers need to be accurate, or they can damage a business' bottom line.
 Inventory control managers must perform audits regularly to uncover any problems.